nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Design & implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}
+This section provides an overview of the design architecture and implementation of Libmgr.
+Each sub-section provides a detailed explanation of the design of each component

+### Architecture Diagram

+### Entrypoint of Libmgr

+---

+### Data Package

+The data component consists of a `data` package which holds classes that aim to allow the categorisation of items into different types.

 ## Product scope
 ### Target user profile